 It should be noted, however, that under some conditions, initial processing of RSVP stimuli does display capacity limits.
-Like Luck et al. (1996), Giesbrecht, Sy, and Elliott (2007) examined the N400 for missed T2s in an RSVP and found that whereas an N400 was observed for T2 when T1 involved a low perceptual load (T1 spatially flanked by congruent distractors), it was completely suppressed for trials on which T1 involved a high perceptual load (T1 flanked by incongruent distractors).
-Similarly, in a series of studies, Dell'Acqua, Jolicœur, Robitaille, and Sessa (Dell'Acqua, Sessa, Jolicœur, & Robitaille, 2006; Jolicœur, Sessa, Dell'Acqua, & Robitaille, 2006a, 2006b) have found that the N2pc, a presemantic ERP component thought to be associated with visuospatial shifts of attention, is also influenced by the AB.
-In addition, Williams, Visser, Cunnington, and Mattingley (2008) have shown with fMRI that activity in the primary visual cortex is also sensitive to the AB.
+Like Luck et al. (1996), Giesbrecht, Sy and Elliott (2007) examined the N400 for missed second targets in an RSVP and found that while an N400 was observed for T2 when T1 involved a low perceptual load (T1 spatially flanked by congruent distractors), it was completely suppressed for trials where T1 involved a high perceptual load (T1 flanked by incongruent distractors).
+Similarly, in a series of studies, Dell'Acqua, Jolicœur, Robitaille and Sessa (Dell'Acqua, Sessa, Jolicœur, & Robitaille, 2006; Jolicœur, Sessa, Dell'Acqua, & Robitaille, 2006a; Jolicœur, Sessa, Dell'Acqua, & Robitaille, 2006b) have found that the N2pc, a pre-semantic ERP component thought to be associated with visuo-spatial shifts of attention, is also influenced by the AB.
+In addition, Williams, Visser, Cunnington and Mattingley (2008) have shown with fMRI that activity in primary visual cortex is also sensitive to the AB.
 No current theory of the AB can fully account for these results.
-However, they can be accommodated by assuming that in such nonstandard AB tasks-in which there are either spatially displaced target or distractor stimuli (as was the case in the studies described above)-the attentional resources devoted to target processing (see Lavie, 1995) can lead to missed/nonreported RSVP stimuli's being processed only up to early perceptual levels.
-These exceptions aside, the bulk of the evidence reviewed here does suggest that, at least for standard AB tasks, missed stimuli are processed postperceptually.
+However, they can be accommodated by assuming that in such non-standard AB tasks - where there are either spatially displaced target or distractor stimuli (as was the case in the studies described above) - that the attentional resources devoted to target processing (see Lavie, 2005) can lead to missed/non-reported RSVP stimuli only being processed up to early perceptual levels.
+These exceptions aside, the bulk of the evidence reviewed here does suggest that, at least for standard AB tasks, missed stimuli are processed post-perceptually.